More pulses means more bandwidth (increase in rotation speed).

-The IAC valve is mounted on the throttle body to control engine idle when commanded by the engine control unit (ECM).
-The ECM sends voltage pulses to the IAC valve stepper motor windings to move the valve needle in or out a predetermined distance (step) with every impulse.
-The movement of the needle controls the valve's air flow, which in turn controls the engine's idle speed.
-The required idle speed for all operating conditions is set in the ECM calibrations.
+The IAC valve is mounted on the throttle body to control engine idle speed as commanded by the engine control module (ECM).
+The ECM sends voltage pulses to the windings of the IAC valve stepper motor to move the valve needle in or out a specified distance (step) with each pulse.
+The movement of the needle controls the valve air flow, which in turn controls the engine idle speed.
+The desired idle speed for all operating conditions is set in the ECM calibrations.

 - coolant temperature,